 Key Stage 4 Curriculum

-Students follow a GCSE Mathematics programme of study and sit GCSE papers using the AQA (8300) board (Year 11 students in 2022-23 will be sitting the Edexcel Specification 1/Ma1).
+Students follow a GCSE Mathematics programme of study and sit GCSE papers using the AQA (8300) board.
 The GCSE programme of study consists of one non calculator and two calculator papers, all 1.5 hours in length, and grades are awarded 9-1.
 Where suitable, a small group of less able students study for the Entry level certificates with AQA before moving on to the GCSE qualification.
 Students are taught in two parallel populations throughout years 10 and 11.
 Students are set by ability and all students receive 4 hours of maths teaching per week.
 Students are regularly assessed throughout KS4 and movement between sets can occur as a result.
 One piece of homework, of around 60 minutes on average, is set per week.
 In addition, it is expected that pupils will work independently revisiting topics using Dr Frost and Corbett Maths to support development.

 Post 16 Curriculum